silverspectro/Cheatsheets/Cheatsheet-Angular.md

 #Cheatsheet Angular

-Scope in the HTML file are defined by the closing tag of the tag in whiwh the expression has been declared
+Scope in the HTML file are defined by the closing tag of the tag in with the expression has been declared

 ##HTML